LIKEROFJAZZ/Python-scripts/README.md

-# offensive tools created in python.
+# offensive tools I created in python.
 Pretty beginner stuff but fun to mess around with.